tgolembi/mailman/README.md

 "httpcodes.txt" is just a file that the script uses to translate the received HTTP codes from the API.

-The API response will be shown in the terminal and stored in the file: "response_XXX.json", where XXX is the configured endpoint in the "parametros.sh".
+The API response will be shown in the terminal and stored in the file: "response_XXX.json", where XXX is the configured endpoint in the "parameters.sh".